 - Stretch before you play

-- Your exercise program should incorporate strengthening of the quadricep and hamstring muscles
+- Incorporate strengthening of the quadricep and hamstring muscles into your exercise program.

 - Ice muscles after activity.